ionous/tell/README.md

 * No anchors or references.
 * Documents hold a single value.

-It isn't intended to be a subset of yaml, but it tries to be close enough to leverage syntax highlighting in editors, etc.
+It isn't intended to be a subset of yaml, but it tries to be close enough to leverage some syntax highlighting in markdown, editors, etc.

 Status
 ----

-Version 0.
+Version 0.1

 The go implementation successfully reads and writes some well-formed documents.